nasa/coda/README.md

 `npm run dev`

-Then head over to `http://coda-iss.develop:3000`
+Then head over to `http://coda-iss.develop:3000` (or `http://localhost:3000` if you didn't setup your hosts file)

 Bonus: `npm run dev` is already setup to work with [VS Code's debugger](https://code.visualstudio.com/docs/editor/debugging).
 Once the dev server is up and running, just F5 to attach to it (assuming you haven't changed the default keybindings).
 You should be able to set breakpoints and inspect code execution.